-Each side of the ballot displays the names and numbers of six ads on the DVD collection, along with corresponding still images to help students remember them.
+Each side of the ballot displays the names and numbers of six ads , along with corresponding still images to help students remember them.
 Side one is for tobacco ads and side two is for vaping ads.

 Students should ask themselves one important question as they watch the ads: